rocmsys/RET/README.md

   - RedHat # not yet
   - CentOS # not yet
 ## Prerequisites
+*Note*: it is required to start with a clean system

 Formatting a hard drive along with the install of a new OS is the best option after the instllation you will need git to download the RET source
 ```